-On Fleet Street and Ludgate Hill, we will explore the potential to
+On Fleet Street and Ludgate Hill, we will explore the potential to:

-- Widen pavements to provide more space for people walking and to achieve a minimum pedestrian comfort level of B+, based on current and future demand. - Install seating, SuD's or in ground planting and trees (where they do not impact on the processional route and views of St Pauls Cathedral) and reduce clutter by rationalising and removing any redundant signage. - Install new crossings on Fleet Street to link Salisbury Court and Shoe Lane and on Ludgate Hill between Pageantmaster Court and Old Bailey. - Improve the existing crossing at the junction of Fetter Lane and Fleet Street. - Improve the cycling experience and safety, recognising the ability to provide dedicated space for people cycling may be limited by the need to widen pavements and accommodate bus stops and loading. - Retain and improve existing bus stops.
-Maximise opportunities for bus priority and journey time improvements without the bus lane which would need to be removed to facilitate pavement widening.
+- Widen pavements to provide more space for people walking and to achieve a minimum pedestrian comfort level of B+, based on current and future demand. - Install seating, SuDs, planting and trees (where they do not impact on the processional route and views of St Pauls Cathedral) and reduce clutter by rationalising signage and removing any redundant signage.

-- Review the City of London Police check point facilities on Fleet Street and Ludgate Hill to support improvements for people walking and cycling. - Review and address collision clusters and hotpots identified in the Vision Zero Action Plan. - Formalise loading arrangements with timed restrictions and loading bays set into the pavement to maximise space for people walking when not in use. - Continue to work with TfL to improve the comfort and safety of people crossing at Ludgate Circus.
+- Install new crossings on Fleet Street to link Salisbury Court and Shoe Lane and on Ludgate Hill between Pageantmaster Court and Old Bailey. - Improve the existing crossing at the junction of Fetter Lane and Fleet Street. - Improve the cycling experience and safety, recognising the ability to provide dedicated space for people cycling may be limited by the need to widen pavements and accommodate bus stops and loading. - Retain and improve existing bus stops.
+Maximise opportunities for bus priority and journey time improvements without the bus lanes which would need to be removed to facilitate pavement widening. - Review the City of London Police check point facilities on Fleet Street and Ludgate Hill to support improvements for people walking and cycling. - Review and address collision clusters and hotpots identified in the Vision Zero Action Plan. - Formalise loading arrangements with timed restrictions and loading bays set into the pavement to maximise space for people walking when not in use.